 Investors must also have more money in the bank than an owner-occupant.
 Most banks require at least six months in reserves for mortgage payments on all houses an investor owns, including the new loan.
 If you have a $1,000 mortgage payment on your personal residence and want to get a loan on an investment property that will have a $500 monthly mortgage payment, you will need $9,000 in the bank on top of the money you need for the down payment and closing costs.
-I talk more about what costs are involved to buy a rental property here.

 Most banks require a higher credit score for investors looking to buy rental properties.
 After you have four mortgages, conventional lenders require at least a 720 credit score from investors.
 While some owner-occupied loans may allow a credit score under 600, do not expect to get a loan on an investment property with a credit score under 620.
-Here is a great tool to help you figure out what you can qualify for from Bank Rate.

 The rules regarding rental income vary by the bank and type of loan.
 My portfolio lender has less strict guidelines than a bank that follows Fannie Mae guidelines.
 Here are the Fannie Mae guidelines that most banks will abide by regarding rental property income and qualifying for a loan.
 Fannie Mae requires rental income to show up on your tax return before they allow you to use it to qualify for a loan.